canonical/lxd/doc/reference/network_sriov.md

 # SR-IOV network

 <!-- Include start SR-IOV intro -->
-{abbr}`SR-IOV (Single root I/O virtualization)` is a hardware standard that allows a single network interface to appear as several virtual network interfaces in a virtualized environment.
+{abbr}`SR-IOV (Single root I/O virtualization)` is a hardware standard that allows a single network card port to appear as several virtual network interfaces in a virtualized environment.
 <!-- Include end SR-IOV intro -->

-The sriov network type allows one to specify presets to use when connecting instances to a parent interface using sriov NICs.
-This allows the instance NIC itself to simply specify the `network` it is connecting to without knowing any of the underlying configuration details.
+The `sriov` network type allows to specify presets to use when connecting instances to a parent interface.
+In this case, the instance NICs can simply set the `network` option to the network they connect to without knowing any of the underlying configuration details.

 (network-sriov-options)=
 ## Configuration options